netxms/netxms-doc/admin/event-processing.rst

        * password (default: admin)
        * mode (PDU or TEXT, default: PDU)

+   * - Shell
+     - Driver executes shell commands on the server.
+Configuration parameter:

+       * Command

+       In the command ${recipient}, ${subject} and ${text} macros will be correspondingly replaced with values of recipient, subject and text.

    * - Slack
      - Driver for slack.com service.
 Configuration parameters: